damianbalboa/github-slideshow/_posts/0000-01-02-damianbalboa.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our NEW second slide!"
 ---
 Your text - to jest moj nowy tekst ;))
 Use the left arrow to go back!